 Katie's husband John arrived just in time for dinner and we all sat down to enjoy it.
 Everything was prepared in Tara's dream oven, an Aga.
 She and Katie bonded immediately talking about their mutual love of cooking and the wonders of Aga ovens.
 Every time we tried to help with anything Katie informed us that she wanted us to do absolutely nothing, "absoluting nothing but relax and enjoy yourselves!
 I want you to feel totally at home and feel completely rejuvinated so you'll be ready to pedal off tomorrow!"
 We were (and still are) overwhelmingly grateful for her care and generosity!

 Dinner was delicious and filling; roasted pheasant, cauliflowers with cheese, cabbage and carrots, roasted potatoes and our first experience with bread sauce (it was good!).
-Desert was similarly wonderful: chocolate cake with raspberries and vanilla ice cream.
+Dessert was similarly wonderful: chocolate cake with raspberries and vanilla ice cream.

 As things wound down we all shared travel stories over glasses of wine and talked a bit about politics and the difficulities of keeping small communities alive and thriving.
 John helped us with our route heading out of Northumbria and promised to show us around the property in the morning.